What is a Model?

 Models rank in the 90th percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

-Being a model can be a very stressful job, as success is 100% tied to looks and the ability to appear perfect.
-Being smart or talented or having a PhD just doesn't matter.
-Stress can be attributed to the fact that humans are not meant to look flawless all the time.
+Being a model can be a very stressful job, as success is tied to looks and the ability to appear flawless.
 Being constantly judged on exactly how one looks and nothing else can be extremely difficult for some and can affect job satisfaction.

 Modeling can be really difficult on the body as well, and working in a supremely superficial environment can also lead to self esteem issues and eating disorders.
 Living a happy, healthy life in this career means knowing how to be balanced.
 This includes eating healthy, working out, and getting enough sleep.